Informal Online Conversations Among Interested Participants

-Topic of discussion: The intersection of current social issues and climate change.
-We are contemplating ways all of us in the Earth to Sky community can become more inclusive in our work, and seek to view our work from new and diverse perspectives.
-Our conversations to date have taken us through a variety of themes relating to the pandemic and its impacts, the influences of social and racial injustice and their various protest activities, and to the implications of communicating about climate change during times of such universal uncertainty.
+In this series we are contemplating how we all can become more inclusive in climate communication, and seek to view our work from new and diverse perspectives.
+Our conversations have addressed the pandemic and its impacts, the influences of social and racial injustice and activism, and the implications of communicating about climate change during times of such universal uncertainty.

-We are using the WebEx meeting platform.
-It works best to pre-load and use the application version of the program on your computer, rather than to connect via the browser.
-Here's a direct link to the WebEx site for making this download - it takes only a few minutes.
+We are using WebEx.
+It works best to install and use the application version of the program on your computer, rather than to connect via the browser.
+The application takes a few minutes to download and install ahead of time.

-As you will also see, there will be dial-in numbers to use if you need to connect by phone for the audio; these lines are integrated with the platform and are not toll-free.
-Use them for your audio if internet bandwidth is not available, or problematic.
+Dial-in numbers will be available if you need phone access for audio; these lines are integrated with the platform and are not toll-free.
+Plan to use phone for audio if your internet bandwidth is problematic.
 The phone numbers and access codes will be sent to you automatically when you register using the link above.

 Where: NASA Goddard Space Flight Center – Greenbelt, MD